ecmwf-projects/cads-catalogue/README.md

 All the database releases where you can migrate up and down must be defined by files contained inside the folder [/alembic/versions](/alembic/versions).
-All these files are in a version queue: each file has link to its revision hash (variable 'revision', the prefix of the file name) and to the next older one (variable 'down_revision'), and contains code to step up and down that database version.
+All these files are in a version queue: each file has link to its revision hash (variable 'revision', the prefix of the file name) and to the next older one (variable 'down_revision'), and contains code to step up and down that database version.\
 Some useful commands are listed below.

-To migrate to the newest version, type:
+- To migrate to the newest version, type:\
   `alembic-cli upgrade head`
-To upgrade to a specific version hash, for example 8ccbe515155c, type:
+- To upgrade to a specific version hash, for example 8ccbe515155c, type:\
   `alembic-cli upgrade 8ccbe515155c`
-To downgrade to a specific version hash, for example 8ccbe515155c, type:
+- To downgrade to a specific version hash, for example 8ccbe515155c, type:\
   `alembic-cli downgrade 8ccbe515155c`
-To get the current version hash of the database, type:
+- To get the current version hash of the database, type:\
   `alembic-cli current`

-All other details are the same of the standard alembic migration tool, see the [Alembic tutorial](https://alembic.sqlalchemy.org/en/latest/tutorial.html).
+Other details are the same of the standard alembic migration tool, see the [Alembic tutorial](https://alembic.sqlalchemy.org/en/latest/tutorial.html).

 ## License